Dawson Metal Products Camdenton Facility #2

 - Blair Heights Public Well Results (posted 10/25/17)

 Based on current information, there is no evidence of TCE exposure to DMPF #2 building employees above health based action levels.
-Additional air sampling will be conducted in January 2018 to verify these conditions. (posted 11/29/17)
+Additional indoor air sampling will be conducted to verify these conditions.
+Additional site characterization will be completed in the upcoming months and will be performed by the responsible party, under department oversight, to fully define the areas of TCE contamination resulting from past disposal practices. (posted 05/17/2019)

 Return to Camdenton Sites homepage.